paradise-runner/homefried/README.md

 - 🌗 Light/dark mode support
 - 💻 Completely local and self-hosted

+## ⚠️ Disclaimer ⚠️

+HomeFried is a personal project and is not intended for production use.
+The application is still in development and may contain bugs or incomplete features.
+Use at your own risk.

+Recipe datais are stored and manipulated via editing the recipes.ts file in the `data` folder.
+This is _NOT_ a secure or scalable solution for storing data, and is only intended for local development purposes.
+This is accomplished via the api directly manipulating the recipes.ts file and bun hot reloading the changes.

 ## Tech Stack

 - **Framework**: [Next.js 15](https://nextjs.org/) with React 19